Announcing New Partners and Over $1 Million in Investments for Kids and Families

 New strategic focus will create long-lasting impact in Lane County

-United Way of Lane County is excited to announce it has selected 21 local initiatives to receive two- and three-year grants totaling $1.05 million annually—in a collective effort to ensure children in Lane County are successful in school and life.
+United Way of Lane County is excited to announce it has selected 24 local initiatives to receive one-, two- and three-year grants totaling $2.6 million—in a collective effort to ensure children in Lane County are successful in school and life.
 These funds, donated by individuals and businesses across the county and administered by community volunteers, will specifically address four measurable outcomes around child and family success.

 These awards are part of United Way’s new strategy to effect deeper and longer-lasting change.
 The new investment process includes making more focused awards of larger amounts, investing in collaborative, cross-sector partnerships, and supporting preventative “upstream” strategies to change the trajectory of challenging issues in the community.